ParallelMaths/parallel/pages/7-30-sumaze.md

 Sumaze! is a terrific game that tests your core maths skills.
 It was created by Richard Lissaman, who is part of MEI (Mathematics in Education & Industry).

 You will have access to 9 levels of the game, starting with some really trivial ones to allow you to understand the game, followed by some trickier levels.
-You score 1 point for level 1, 2 points for level 2, 3 points for level 3 and so on until 9 points for level 9.
+You score 1 point for level 1, 2 points for level 2, 3 points for level 3 and so on up to 9 points for level 9.

 However, you will lose 2 points for every hint you use (available on levels 8 & 9).
 And if you have to restart a level then you will lose 1 point each time, up to a maximum of 4 lost points.
 So, if you need one hint on level 9, then your maximum score goes from 9 down to 7.
 And if you succeed after restarting three times, then your score drops from 7 down to 4.

-It is easier to understand Sumaze! by experiencing it, but in case it helps here are a few important rules and tips:
+It is easier to understand Sumaze! by playing it, but in case it helps here are a few important rules and tips:

 * Aim – to move your blue box to reach the “end of level” square.
 * Your box cannot at any time contain a number bigger than 1,000.